rinvex/laravel-testimonials/README.md

 # Rinvex Testimonials

-**Rinvex Testimonials** is a polymorphic Laravel package, for managing testimonials.
-You can use it however you want, for customers to give testimonials, or for users can give profile recommendations, or any other scenario you imagine.
+**Rinvex Testimonials** is a Laravel package for managing testimonials.
+Customers can give you testimonials, and you can approve or disapprove each individually.
+Testimonials are good for showing the passion and love your service gets from customers, encouraging others to join the hype!

 [![Packagist](https://img.shields.io/packagist/v/rinvex/testimonials.svg?label=Packagist&style=flat-square)](https://packagist.org/packages/rinvex/testimonials)
 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/rinvex/testimonials.svg?label=Scrutinizer&style=flat-square)](https://scrutinizer-ci.com/g/rinvex/testimonials/)